Aircon

 Pricing depends almost entirely on how many units you're doing in one visit.
 Two or more units in the same trip, the price drops to $30–$50 per unit.
 A single one-off unit costs $90–$130 because the tech still has to come out, set up, and leave for just one.
 The more units you bundle, the better the per-unit rate.

-Most of our regulars are on a 3-monthly schedule with us doing their whole house each visit.
+Most of our regulars are on a 3-monthly aircon servicing schedule with us doing their whole house each visit.
 That works out to about $240–$300 a year for a typical 3-unit HDB.
 The unit lasts longer, the bill is lower, and you don't end up paying for emergency calls.

 Chemical wash

-Chemical wash is what you need when general servicing isn't restoring cooling anymore.
+A chemical wash is what you need when general servicing isn't restoring cooling anymore.
 The coil fins inside the indoor unit have a layer of biofilm — mould, dust, and oily residue that's hardened into a thin paste — and no surface wipe is going to get it out.
 The whole unit has to be dismantled, the coil soaked in a cleaning solution, the drain pan deep-cleaned, and everything put back.
 2–3 hours of work per unit.

 For a single wall-mount unit, that's $150–$220.
 For multiple units in the same visit: